gruzovator/envconfig/README.md

 # export MYAPP_MANUALOVERRIDE1="and this will not"
 ```

-If envconfig can't find an environment variable value for `MYAPP_DEFAULTVAR`,
+If envconfig can't find an environment variable value for `MYAPP_DEFAULT_VAR`,
 it will populate it with "foobar" as a default value.

-If envconfig can't find an environment variable value for `MYAPP_REQUIREDVAR`,
+If envconfig can't find an environment variable value for `MYAPP_REQUIRED_VAR`,
 it will return an error when asked to process the struct.
 If
-`MYAPP_REQUIREDVAR` is present but empty, envconfig will not return an error.
+`MYAPP_REQUIRED_VAR` is present but empty, envconfig will not return an error.

 If envconfig can't find an environment variable in the form `PREFIX_MYVAR`, and there
 is a struct tag defined, it will try to populate your variable with an environment